Where To Go If It Rains (or It’s Too Darn Hot!)

 SEE Science Center, Manchester

-SEE Science Center, located on Bedford Street in the city’s historic Millyard District, has two floors of hands-on science, with something to keep every kid busy, including touch-and-try exhibits on light, electricity, forces, momentum, sound and the SEE’s centerpiece, the LEGO Millyard Project.
+SEE Science Center, located on Bedford Street in the Queen City’s historic Millyard District, has two floors of hands-on fun, with something to keep every kid busy, including touch-and-try exhibits on light, electricity, forces, momentum, sound and the SEE’s centerpiece, the LEGO Millyard Project.
 The impressive — and huge — LEGO-made diorama shows Manchester as it looked in 1900.

 Find more at see-sciencecenter.org.